evaCastro/ndn-signed-data/README.md

 ### Build

-To build ndn-signed-data1 from the source:
+To build `ndn-signed-data` run the following commands from `ndn-signed-data/` folder:

     ./waf configure
     ./waf